nranevj/searchbar-React/README_FIRST.txt

 SETUP and RUN React app
 ------------------------
-I am assuming that you have Node.js installed and you are using Visual Studio Code.
+I am assuming that you have Node.js (node_module package) installed and you are using Visual Studio Code.

 Open terminal or Command Prompt and follow the given steps: